 At most international airports, passengers cannot be met inside secured areas.
-This includes Immigration, Customs Halls and Baggage Claim.
+This includes Immigration, Customs Halls, and Baggage claims.
 Your Explore India representative will greet you as soon as you exit these restricted areas; look for the person holding Explore India signboard.
-In some instances you will be instructed to walk a short distance to a transportation parking area.
+In some instances, you will be instructed to walk a short distance to a transportation parking area.
 Later, you will be transferred to your accommodation.
 If for any reason you do not connect with Explore India personnel, please go to the Tourist Information Desk and ask them to phone an Explore India representative at any of the numbers listed below.

 We also advise you to carry copies of your airline tickets.
 Airports in India require passengers to present a copy of their ticket or other documentation with the name of the guest, date of departure & flight number.
 Please keep a copy of your itinerary handy when heading to the airport.

 It is advisable for you to have your original passports for verification and check-in purposes.
 You may be required to present your passport (or a copy of your passport information) upon arrival at each hotel.
 This is required for security reasons.
 It is a good idea to prepare copies in advance to expedite this process.